 Paul Barton is Honorary Senior Research Fellow at the National Heart and Lung Institute working in the Cardiovascular Genetics and Genomics Group.

 He gained his PhD in human genetics at the University of London in 1981 and undertook postdoctoral training at the Pasteur Institute in Paris under the direction of Dr Margaret Buckingham and supported by fellowships from the Muscular Dystrophy Association of America (MDA), the European Molecular Biology Organization (EMBO) and later, as a tenured scientist of the French Institut National de la Santé et de la Recherche Médicale (INSERM).

 In 1989 he joined Professor Sir Magdi Yacoub at the newly formed National Heart and Lung Institute (NHLI) in London in order to investigate molecular and cellular biology of cardiac development and disease supported by a 10 year Senior Research Fellowship from the British Heart Foundation.
 He later also served as Assistant Director of Research to the Magdi Yacoub Institute.

-Dr Barton has published over 120 research papers and has been elected to Fellowship of both the European Society of Cardiology (FESC) and the American Heart Association (AHA).
-His research is currently funded by and HICF award from Wellcome Trust and Department of Health (DoH), the National Institute of Health Research (NIHR) and Heart Research UK.
+Dr Barton has published over 160 research papers and has been elected to Fellowship of both the European Society of Cardiology (FESC) and the American Heart Association (AHA).